 A solid design brief will not only ensure you’re happy with the end result, but it will also:

-In this post, we’ll walk through how to develop a rockstar brief for your internal designers and/or external design partners.
-We’ll also share some tips for briefing freelancers or agencies (even though they’ll often manage the scoping and briefing process themselves).
+In this post, we’ll walk through what makes a good design brief for your internal designers and/or external design partners.
+We’ll also share some tips on how to brief freelancers or design agencies (even though they’ll often manage the scoping and briefing process themselves).

 Here’s what we’re covering: